DayZFE/hooks-schedule/README.md

 noDepCb(...params);
 ```

-> Except useEffectTimeRef and useHistoryRef, all apis' dependencyList param is optional
+> Except useHistoryRef, all apis' dependencyList param is optional

 > Schedule tag is used to help you with schedule issue, so we use ref to do it, except some situation
 > that sure indeed needs a new scheduler, such as useTimer